wbadart/FInal-Project/README.md

 libp3tinydisplay.so.1.9 : Renders panda3D software.

-libpandagl.so : Renders panda3D openGL
+libpandagl.so : Renders panda3D, specifcally openGL portion.

 pandaFramework.h : Similar to the libp3framework library, it is essential for panda3D usage with C++.